ZhgChg.Li

 }

-to identify the current tag and apply the corresponding Tag Parser along with the defined styles.
+Applying the logic of Strip, we can combine the parsed structure by using elementName to identify the current Tag and apply the corresponding Tag Parser along with the defined Style.

 Test Result